pypa/packaging.python.org/source/guides/tool-recommendations.rst

 Uploading to PyPI
 =================

-For projects hosted on GitHub, PyPI recommends using :ref:`trusted publishing
+For projects hosted on GitHub, it is recommended to use the :ref:`trusted publishing
 <trusted-publishing>`, which allows the package to be securely uploaded to PyPI
 from a GitHub Actions job.
 (This is not yet supported on software forges other than GitHub.)